You might not be worried about coronavirus (COVID-19), but your clients are.

 – Why not test out some No-Sweat Intro meetings over video, too?
 You never know—this could actually lower the barrier to entry for new clients.
 Some Two-Brain gyms are testing conversion rates between in-person meetings and video meetings already; this is your excuse to do the same.

 – You can also ramp up your online training practice.
 If you’ve ever wanted to try online coaching or online nutrition coaching, this is an amazing time to test it.
 Listen to our podcast on the topic here.
-If you’re in the Two-Brain Family, visit the Roadmap for step-by-step instructions (Revenue Diversity, Milestone 10).
+If you’re in the Two-Brain Family, visit the Growth ToolKit for step-by-step instructions (Revenue Diversity, Milestone 10).

 – Produce content to educate your clients.
 Establish your knowledge and expertise by teaching about COVID-19 or just about exercise and how to maintain a healthy immune system.